Generalised Symmetries and Manifest Duality I: Flat Spacetime: Introduction

 The structure of the remainder of this paper is as follows.
 In \pref{sec:new_SD} we introduce our formalism for the self-dual case.
-We discuss the harmonic higher-form symmetry and how its gauging leads to Sen's action.
-In \pref{sec:new_4D} we use our formalism for the case of electromagnetic duality in four dimensions.
-We show how our formalism could be thought of as a dual potential formalism, but unlike \citep{Zwanziger:1970hk} our action is perfectly Lorentz invariant and does not require any Dirac strings.
+We discuss the higher-form gauge symmetry and elaborate on how our action can be gauge fixed to Sen's formalism.
+In \pref{sec:Hamilton} we perform a rigorous Dirac constraint analysis of our theory and show the decoupling of the shadow sector at the level of Hamiltonian.
+Additionally, the constraint analysis makes it clear that our theory contains only self-dual degrees of freedom for the physical sector and just like Sen's, the anti-self-dual degrees of freedom do not enter at any point.
+Then we use our formalism for the case of electromagnetic duality in four dimensions in \pref{sec:new_4D}.
+We show how our formalism could be thought of as a two potential formalism, but unlike \citep{Zwanziger:1970hk} our action is perfectly Lorentz invariant and does not require any Dirac strings.
 In this section we also present a proof of Dirac's charge quantisation that holds equally for both ours and Sen's formalism.
 We discuss how the Witten effect is realised in our formalism as well.
 In \pref{sec:new_genD} we extend our action to discuss electric-magnetic duality in general dimensions for Abelian $p$-form theories with sources.
 Following that, in \pref{sec:susy} we discuss how to supersymmetrise our action.
-In contrast to Sen's formalism, supersymmetrisation in our action is much more straightforward and will hold at the level of action itself.
-We then move on to \pref{sec:YM} to discuss our formalism for non-Abelian gauge theory.
-In particular, in this section we show how to derive the self-dual Yang-Mills equations as an equation of motion starting from our action.
+In contrast to Sen's formalism, supersymmetrisation in the potential-based action is much more straightforward and will hold at the level of action itself.
 In \pref{sec:example} we give an explicit coupling of our gauge theory in four dimensions to electrically and magnetically charged matter sectors.
 We show how the Feynman rules are derived and how they connect to those derived in \citep{Aggarwal:2025fiq} following Sen's formalism.
 We show how all computations in Sen's formalism are subsumed and superseded by our approach.
-We also present an explicit supersymmetrisation of the same action.
+We also present an explicit supersymmetrisation of the same action in four dimensions.
 We conclude in \pref{sec:disc} with some discussions of possible extensions and few comments on coupling to dynamical gravity.

-\section{The New Action: Self-dual Case}
+\section{The New Action: Self-Dual Case}

-In this section we consider a $(4n+2)$-dimensional Minkowski spacetime.
-We want to describe the dynamics of a self-dual $(2n+1)$-form field-strength $F := \star F$.
-We will see how this new formalism smoothly relates to both the Maxwell-like action as well as the Sen's action.
+Before we describe the new action, it is worthwhile to quickly recall Sen's formalism.
+We will work in $(4n+2)$-dimensional Minkowski spacetime where the principal physical field of interest is a self-dual $(2n+1)$-form.